Att100/CIFAR10_Pytorch/README.md

 ## 1. Introduction

-Use Pytorch to replicate some of the image classification models which include AlexNet, SqueezeNet, DenseNet, VGG16, ResNet18 and GoogLeNet.
+Use Pytorch to replicate some of the image classification models which include AlexNet, SqueezeNet, DenseNet, VGG16, MobileNet, ResNet18 and GoogLeNet.

 ## 2. Requirements